-Wherever I go I always take swim shorts and instant coffee.
+Wherever I go, I always take swim shorts and instant coffee.

 Ken Vanmarcke – Directeur Sportif

 Traveling with family can be stressful but I enjoy traveling with my brother [Sep Vanmarcke].
-If we’re together we talk and laugh but sometimes we also leave each other alone and have “me time” with the headphones.
+If we’re together we talk and laugh, but sometimes we also leave each other alone and have “me time” with the headphones.

 David Castol – Team Doctor

-When you’re travelling you’re three times more likely to get a gastrointestinal infection or respiratory illness, so our goal is to try and minimize that for the riders.
+When you’re traveling you’re three times more likely to get a gastrointestinal infection or respiratory illness, so our goal is to try and minimize that for the riders.
 Being athletes at this level takes a toll on their immune system, so they’re more likely to get sick, so that’s why we try to be really careful.

 Our objectives are to, focus on good sleep hygiene, good nutrition, and minimize the risk of getting ill.